Foreign policy of the first Trump administration: Ukraine

 Speaking to the Yalta European Strategy conference in September 2015, Trump criticized Germany and other European countries for not doing enough to support Ukraine in its conflict with Russia, saying, Ukrainians are "not being treated right."
-However early in the campaign Trump opposed U.S. involvement in the Ukrainian crisis, describing Crimea as "Europe's problem;" in a rally in July 2016 he implied that such involvement could have led to World War III and criticized Germany and other European countries for not doing more to support Ukraine.
+However early in the campaign Trump opposed U.S. involvement in the Russo-Ukrainian war, describing Crimea as "Europe's problem;" in a rally in July 2016 he implied that such involvement could have led to World War III and criticized Germany and other European countries for not doing more to support Ukraine.
 Later in the campaign, however, he stated that he would consider recognizing Crimea as Russian territory.
 In February 2017 Trump explained that Crimea was taken by Russia by force and asked whether Obama was too soft on Russia.

-In August 2015 Trump stated he had no opinion about Ukrainian membership in NATO, saying that both membership and non-membership would be "great."
+In August 2015, Trump stated he had no opinion about Ukrainian membership in NATO, saying that both membership and non-membership would be "great".

 Since at least May 2019, Trump's personal attorney Rudy Giuliani had been pushing for Volodymyr Zelensky, the newly elected president of Ukraine, to investigate the oil company Burisma, whose board of directors includes Joe Biden's son Hunter, as well as to check if there were any irregularities in the Ukrainian investigation of Paul Manafort.
 He said such investigations would be beneficial to his client, Trump, and that his efforts had Trump's full support.
 Giuliani met with Ukrainian officials to press this case in June 2019 and August 2019.
 Meanwhile, the White House put a hold on the distribution of $250 million worth of military aid to Ukraine which Congress had authorized.
 On September 11 the administration said it had released the money, even as Congress was contemplating bills to force its release.

 In September 2019, as reports surfaced of a whistleblower complaint against Trump that may have involved Ukraine, Giuliani conceded he had been pressing the Ukrainian government to investigate the Biden connection.
 In a later tweet he seemed to confirm reports that Trump had withheld the military assistance funds for Ukraine as a way of forcing them to carry out the investigations.
 He said, "The reality is that the President of the United States, whoever he is, has every right to tell the president of another country you better straighten out the corruption in your country if you want me to give you a lot of money.
 If you're so damn corrupt that you can't investigate allegations – our money is going to get squandered."

 Trump himself spoke to Zelensky by phone on July 25, 2019, and according to The Wall Street Journal he urged Zelensky "about eight times" to work with Giuliani and investigate Biden's son.
 On September 25, the administration released the White House's five-page, declassified memorandum of the July 25 phone call, which shows Trump repeatedly pressing Zelensky to work with Giuliani and U.S. Attorney General William Barr on investigations into the Biden family as well as the cybersecurity company CrowdStrike.